nschonni/cordova-docs/articles/getting-started/ios-guide.md

 Start the remote agent without secure mode only if you are comfortable with the trade-offs between risk and convenience.

 For example, if your Mac is publically accessible over the internet and has access to sensitive materials, you'll probably want to run your remote agent in secure mode.
-If your mac is accessible only to you, it's easier and less error prone to run your remote agent without secure mode.
+If you don't, anyone could build an app against your remote agent, and that app could run malicious code.
+That said, if your Mac is accessible to only you, it's easier and less error prone to run your remote agent without secure mode.

 To start the remote agent **without** secure mode, type this command